CaloriBurn GP® (Grains of Paradise)

 19 healthy young men.

-GP extract significantly increased energy expenditure in BAT-positive subjects (12 of 19) but NOT in BAT-negative subjects.
+GP extract significantly increased energy expenditure in BAT-positive subjects (12 of 19) but not in BAT-negative subjects.
 Demonstrates that grains of paradise effects are mediated through BAT activation.
 Practical implication: efficacy may depend on individual BAT presence — typically more abundant in younger, leaner individuals.

 Side effects and drug interactions